Board of Trustees

 Justin Calvin Wiese (RHS Class of 1991) was elected to the Board in 2011 and is currently serving as the Board's Vice President.
 He is Project/Operations Manager of Triton Metal Works in Robinson.
 Justin is a member of the American Cancer Society (22 years) and the Associated General Contractors of America.
 He has also been involved with Little Rocket Football for 14 years and serving as president for the past 10 years.
 Justin received degrees in Business from McLennan Community College and Tarleton State University.

 Justin is married to Stacye Hailey Wiese (RHS Class of 1992).
 Their son Tanner graduated from RHS in 2019 and their daughter Hailye will graduate from RHS in 2026.
 Justin is a member of Meadowbrook Baptist Church.

-Laura Crawford was elected to the Board in 2009 and is currently serving as the Board's president.
+Laura Crawford was elected to the Board in 2009.
 She is Co-Owner of Texas MHC, LLC (a multi-family rental housing management company for manufactured housing communities).
-Laura is a member of the Robinson Education Foundation (Founding Board Member), the McLennan County Bar Association, and the American Bar Association.
+Laura is a member of the McLennan County Bar Association, the American Bar Association, and a founding member of the Robinson Education Foundation.
 Laura received her A.A. in Business Administration from Palm Beach Junior College, B.A. in Business Administration from Baylor University, and J.D. from St. Mary's University.